w3f/polkadot-wiki/docs/maintain-networks.md

 ### Differences

-Runtime differences (ie. existential and multisignature deposit sizes) between the different networks can be found by doing a `diff` between the `src/lib.rs` of the respositories.
+Runtime differences (e.g. existential and multisignature deposit sizes) between the different networks can be found by doing a `diff` between the `src/lib.rs` of the respositories.
 For example, to compare the Polkadot and Westend runtimes: